jonreid/OCMockito/README.md

 assertThat([[argument value] nameAtIndex:0], is(@"Jon"));
 ```

-This is especially handy for block arguments, because you can capture the block,
+Capturing arguments is especially handy for block arguments.
+You can capture a
-then invoke it within your test.
-For example:
+block, then invoke it within your test:

 ```obj-c
 MKTArgumentCaptor *argument = [[MKTArgumentCaptor alloc] init];